panda3d/panda3d-docs/programming/scene-graph/index.rst

 to render, it maintains a tree of objects to render.
 An object is not visible to the renderer until it is inserted into the tree.

-The tree consists of objects of class :class:`~panda3d.core.PandaNode`.
-This is actually a superclass for a number of other classes:
+The tree consists of objects of class :class:`~.PandaNode`.
+This is actually a superclass for a number of other classes: :class:`~.ModelNode`, :class:`~.GeomNode`, :class:`~.LightNode`, and so forth.
-:class:`~panda3d.core.ModelNode`, :class:`~panda3d.core.GeomNode`,
-:class:`~panda3d.core.LightNode`, and so forth.
 Throughout this manual, it is common for us to refer to objects of these classes as simply `nodes`, and the tree that is being made up by these nodes is known as the *scene graph*.

 There may be many scene graphs in an application.
 In fact, any tree of nodes in existence is technically a scene graph all on its own.